-Difference between deposit vs downpayment
+What’s the difference between deposit vs downpayment?

 This deposit is an amount paid so that seller has some security that the buyer will follow through with their obligations and close on the sale.
 Obviously the larger the deposit paid by the buyer, the more likely they will close.